ruo2012/sir/README.md

 # Sir
 Sir is a system for information retrieval, a .Net Core Elasticsearch+Hadoop clone in early development, built on [Resin](https://github.com/kreeben/resin).
+Sir interfaces with Resin, one could say.

 ## Product and market